johannessonlab/HetVPaper/README.md

 As output of all the pipelines there is a `results` folder that usually contains the figures used in the paper.

-I ran the pipelines in Uppsala University's supercomputer[UPPMAX](https://uppmax.uu.se/), which has a CentOS Linux operating system with a slurm scheduler.
+I ran the pipelines in Uppsala University's supercomputer [UPPMAX](https://uppmax.uu.se/), which has a CentOS Linux operating system with a slurm scheduler.
 However, they should work fine also in other unix environments.